ElementsProject/libwally-core/README.md

 $ ./tools/uncrustify
 ```

-If you have added new API functions in your patch, run `./tools/build_wrappers.py`
+If you have added new API functions in your patch, run `tools/update_generated.sh`
 to update the auto-generated support code for various platforms.
+This requires
+Python and the `jq` binary.

 You should also make sure the existing tests pass and if possible write tests
 covering any new functionality, following the existing style.
 You can run the